Luna (Polish singer): 2024–2025: Eurovision Song Contest and "No Rest"

 On 19 February 2024, Luna was announced as the Polish entrant in the Eurovision Song Contest 2024 with the song "The Tower".
 Luna failed to qualify from the first semi-final on 7 May 2024, placing 12th out of 15 with 35 points.

-On 12 July 2024, Luna released the single "Alive", marking a shift toward more intimate electronic pop following her Eurovision entry.On 13 September 2024 she released single "Wild West" which combined electronic pop elements with a deep bass, frontier-like sound, and its accompanying music video wchich visually echoed the song’s themes by employing stark landscapes, symbolic imagery, and cinematic transitions to reinforce the track’s motifs of struggle, resilience, and freedom.
-In October she appeared in the music video for Eurostar by Nemo, the winner of the 2024 Eurovision Song Contest, alongside several other participants.
+On 12 July 2024, Luna released the single "Alive", marking a shift toward more intimate electronic pop following her Eurovision entry.
+On 13 September 2024 she released single "Wild West" which combined electronic pop elements with a deep bass, frontier-like sound, and its accompanying music video wchich visually echoed the song's themes by employing stark landscapes, symbolic imagery, and cinematic transitions to reinforce the track's motifs of struggle, resilience, and freedom.

+In October she appeared in the music video for Eurostar by Nemo, the winner of the Eurovision Song Contest 2024, alongside several other participants.

+In November 2024, Luna moved to London.

 On November she released "Personal Torture", with which she announced her second studio album No Rest.
-On 6th December 2024 she released standalone polish single "A może" (english: "Maybe"), which achieved notable success in Poland, reaching No. 7 on the official Polish singles chart (OLiS).
+On 6 December 2024 she released standalone polish single "A może" (English: "Maybe"), which achieved notable success in Poland, reaching No. 7 on the official Polish singles chart (OLiS).
 In early 2025, Luna joined fellow Eurovision artist Windows95Man on his US tour, performing as a special guest at several venues across the country.

-Her first english studio album, No Rest, was released on 7 February 2025.
+Her first international studio album, No Rest, was released on 7 February 2025.
 The record was created in collaboration with producers from the United Kingdom and Sweden, blending international influences into its electronic pop sound.
 Album focus track "Green Light" was featured on several Spotify's New Music Friday playlists.
 Additionally, the album was displayed for a week on a Times Square spotify billboard, highlighting its international reach and recognition.

-Right after album release she went on tours as supporting act with Loreen and Sugababes on their '25 Tour, performing before the latter in biggest european arenas.
-She also collaborated with swedish indie artist ionnalee on a remix of her song 8 AM from the album No Rest, which was released as a promo single on 9 May 2025.
+Right after album release she went on tours as supporting act with Loreen and Sugababes on their '25 Tour, performing before the latter in biggest European arenas.
+She also collaborated with Swedish indie artist ionnalee on a remix of her song 8 AM from the album No Rest, which was released as a promotional single on 9 May 2025.